scalacenter/scalafix/docs/users/installation.md

 </profile>
 ```

-Make sure to replace `/path/to/root-directory` with the absolute path to the
+- Make sure to replace `/path/to/root-directory` with the absolute path to the
   root directory of Maven build.
 This directory must match the directory from
   where you invoke the `scalafix` command-line interface.
+- `-Yrangepos` is required for `semanticdb` to function properly,
+- (optional) `-Ywarn-unused-import` is required for the `RemoveUnusedImports`
+  rule.
+If you don't run `RemoveUnusedImports` you can skip this flag.
+Consult
+  the Scalafix documentation for each rule to see which flags it requires.

 Next, compile your project with the `scalafix` profile